appKODE/detekt-rules-compose/README.md

 - `ComposableEventParameterNaming` ensures that all event handler parameters of composable functions are named in the same Compose-like style, i.e. they have `on` prefix and do not use past tense

-- `ComposableParametersOrdering` suggests separating required an optional parameters of the composable function into groups

-- `ModifierParameterPosition` ensures that `modifier` is declared as a first parameter
+- `ComposableParametersOrdering` suggests the correct grouping and order of composable functions' parameters, ensures the correct position of the `Modifier` parameter

 - `ModifierDefaultValue` ensures that `modifier` parameter has a correct default value